pyxem/kikuchipy/doc/report_handling_manual.rst

 phone calls for early/rapid response), it should in all cases summarize these back to the list so there is a good record of the process.

-The KikuchiPy Code of Conduct Committee should aim to have a resolution agreed upon within two weeks.
+The kikuchipy Code of Conduct Committee should aim to have a resolution agreed upon within two weeks.
 In the event that a resolution can't be determined in that time, the committee will respond to the reporter(s) with an update and projected timeline for resolution.